owntracks/recorder/contrib/gpx-to-rec/README.md

 # gpx-to-rec.py
-This script attempts to convert a `gpx` file into `rec` files to be used with `recorder`.
-I've only tested this script with gpx files with only one track and one segment from `Phonetrack`.
+This script attempts to convert the specified `gpx` files into `rec` files to be used with `recorder`.

 ## Installation
 `gpx-to-rec.py` depends on [`gpxpy`](https://github.com/tkrajina/gpxpy) which you can install with `pip`: